se1-1314/xiast-docs/management/project/spmp.md

 All communication concerning the available infrastructure: the [Wilma](#Wilma) backend server will be handled with the head of infrastructure, mr. D. Van Deun by the web- and databasemanager.

 ###External Scheduling Data
-Any problems, remarks,... involving the dump of scheduling data on November 18th, 2013 will be communicated to the infrastructure manager, mr. D. Van Deun.
+Any problems, remarks,... involving the dump of scheduling data on November 18th, 2013 will be communicated to the professor of the course, mrs. R. Van Der Straeten.

 Internal Structure
 ----------------------